World Plants Logo

 General Description

 Cocculus carolinus is an attractive deciduous vine with beautiful green, almost heart-shaped foliage.
 It grows quickly and makes a fantastic accent plant in a landscape.
 They are either male or female.
-The females produce tiny greenish-white flowers in the summer sun which will turn into small, eye-catching, bright red berries in the autumn months.
-It is a deciduous vine, so it will suffer from considerable dieback in the winter months but can thrive year-round in the right temperature.
+The females produce tiny greenish-white flowers in the summer sun, which will turn into small, eye-catching, bright red berries in the autumn months.
+It is a deciduous vine, so it will suffer from considerable dieback in the winter months, but can thrive year-round in the right temperature.

 Landscape

-This wonderful plant grows quickly up trellises, along fences, intertwined with hedges and up large plants.
+This wonderful plant grows quickly up trellises, along fences, intertwined with hedges, and up large plants.
 It can climb and cover sides of buildings and is sure to add a beautiful pop of colour to any landscape.
 Carolina moonseed is very attractive as an accent plant in a landscape.
-The fruit are also known to attract songbirds that like to feed off the plant’s seeds and berries.
+The fruits are also known to attract songbirds that like to feed off the plant’s seeds and berries.

 Cultivation

 It grows best in full sun with about 6 hours of direct sunlight daily but will also grow nicely in partial shade.
 The plant likes moist soil and is somewhat drought tolerant.
 It thrives in acid, neutral and basic alkaline soil.
-Cocculus carolinus is not very hardy so it is more than likely to experience a significant amount of dieback in the winter months when it is planted in colder climates.
+Cocculus carolinus is not very hardy, so it is more than likely to experience a significant amount of dieback in the winter months when planted in colder climates.

 Shape